 How to Keep Vines from Damaging Siding or Shingles

-The best way to grow vines up a home is to grow them not directly on the home itself but on a support set about 6-8 inches out from the home’s siding.
-You can use trellises, lattice, metal grids or mesh, strong wires or even string.
+The best way to grow vines up a home is to grow them not directly on the home itself but on a support set about 6 to 8 inches (15-20 cm.) out from the home’s siding.
+You can use trellises, lattice, metal grids or mesh, strong wires, or even string.
 What you use should be based upon what vine you are growing, as certain vines can be heavier and denser than others.
-Be sure to place any vine support at least 6-8 inches away from the home for proper air circulation.
+Be sure to place any vine support at least 6 to 8 inches (15-20 cm.) away from the home for proper air circulation.

 You’ll also need to frequently train and trim these vines even though they’re growing on supports.
 Keep them cut back away from any gutters and shingles.
 Cut or tie back any stray tendrils that may be reaching for the home’s siding and, of course, also cut or tie back any that are growing out wildly away from the support.